 In Eight Epics you (or you and up to seven friends) take on the roles of eight Avatars of Hope trying to defeat the Avatars of Woe and save the world from destruction.
 The game is a dice-rolling game where you roll, re-roll and manipulate the faces of the dice to meet certain conditions (eight of the same number, straights, lower than 10 total with six dice and so on).
 Eight Epics was designed by Seiji Kanai, well known for the compact and clever card game Love Letter.
 My copy was released by AEG in 2015.

 Tiny but sturdy box and quality components.
 All games I’ve bought from AEG have been well manufactured so this is just like expected.
 On the box it says 30 minutes play time.
 That and the compact package make it rather surprising to discover that the game comes with a 52 page rule book.
 After leafing through the book it feels like AEG really are pushing the theme of this game on us.
-There’s several pages of background history and each Avatar has a dedicated backstory section.
+There are several pages of background history and each Avatar has a dedicated backstory section.
 The actual rules text is very accessible and clear, however.
 My only complaint regarding the rules is a contradiction between the turn summary on the back of the book and the text inside.

 The publisher has gone with a juvenile bikers-and-babes look when it comes to most of the heroes, the Avatars of Hope.
 Stereotyping illustrations of this kind are common in games but I point it out since I’m pretty tired of it.